 We’ve known for a few months that Bristol Beacon, formerly known as Colston Hall, will reopen this November.
 Bristol’s historic arts venue has been at the heart of the city’s cultural events for over a century.
 (The earliest reference to a music festival was in 1896.)
 So it’s felt like a long time closed as it underwent construction work.
-Finally, after five years and £132 million, Bristol Beacon opening weekend will kickstart on Thursday, November 30.
+Finally, after five years and £132 million, Bristol Beacon’s opening weekend will kickstart today (November 30)!

 The momentous opening night will focus on a “spectacular collision of sound and light composed in a unique collaborative process.”
 Trip The Light Fantastic is a newly commissioned work featuring an all-Bristol line-up made up of globally-renowned orchestral innovators Paraorchestra, electronic artist Surgeons Girl, Charles Hazelwood and light artists Limbic Cinema.